Viewing properties for a workgroup - Amazon Redshift

 The Data access tab contains several panels:

-• Network and security - You can see network properties, such as the Virtual private cloud (VPC) identifier, VPC security group list, Enhanced VPC routing, and the Publicly accessible setting.
+• Network and security - You can see network properties, such as the Virtual private cloud (VPC) identifier, VPC security group list, Enhanced VPC routing, IP address type, and the Publicly accessible setting.
 If you choose Edit, you can change these settings.
 Additionally, you can select Turn on enhanced VPC routing, which routes network traffic between your serverless database and data repositories through a VPC, for enhanced privacy and security.
 You can also select Turn on Public Accessible, which makes the database publicly accessible from outside the VPC, allowing instances and devices to connect.

 • Redshift managed VPC endpoints - You can create managed VPC endpoints to access Amazon Redshift Serverless from another VPC.